Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{Claim:}

-Give a set $M$ as above, there is a uniformly bounded number of possibilities for the homotopy class of a triangulation $T$, triangulating $S \setminus \cS_0^c$, where the curves in $M$ and $T$ have representatives with the following properties: \begin{enumerate} \item curves in $M$ have no self intersections and intersect each other minimally. \item for any $\alpha \in \cS_0^c$, $\I(T, \alpha) = 0$. \item for any $\gamma \in \mu_Q$, $\I(T, \gamma) = O(1)$. \item for $\alpha \in \cS_0^n$, $\twist_\alpha(T, \beta_\alpha) =O(1)$, and $\I(T, \alpha) = O(1)$. \end{enumerate} To see the claim, note that the curves in $M$ divide $S$ into bounded number of complementary regions, each one is either a polygon or an annulus parallel to a curve $\alpha \in \cS_0^c$.
-Hence, there is a uniformly bounded number of possibilities for the location of vertices of $T$ (up to homotopy).
-Once the vertices of $T$ are fixed, there is a uniformly bounded number of possibilities for an arc, with end points on these vertices, that can appear as an edge of $T$.
-This is because there is a bounded number of possibilities for the intersection pattern of the arc with the complementary regions.
-Also, each region is either a polygon where there is a unique arc (up to homotopy) connecting any two edges (or a vertex to an edge) or an annulus neighborhood of a curve $\alpha \in \cS_0^c$ where there are two possibilities (edges of $T$ are simple and disjoint from curves in $\cS_0^c$.
+Given a set $M$ as above, there is a uniformly bounded number of possibilities for the homotopy class of a triangulation $T$, triangulating $S \setminus \cS_0^c$, where the curves in $M$ and $T$ have representatives with the following properties: \begin{enumerate} \item curves in $M$ have no self intersections and intersect each other minimally. \item for any $\alpha \in \cS_0^c$, $\I(T, \alpha) = 0$. \item for any $\gamma \in \mu_Q$, $\I(T, \gamma) = O(1)$. \item for $\alpha \in \cS_0^n$, $\twist_\alpha(T, \beta_\alpha) =O(1)$, and $\I(T, \alpha) = O(1)$. \end{enumerate} To see the claim, note that the curves in $M$ divide $S$ into a uniformly bounded number of complementary regions, each one is either a polygon or an annulus parallel to a curve $\alpha \in \cS_0^c$.
+Choose a representative of the homotopy class of $T$ that intersects curves in $M$ minimally.
+There are a uniformly bounded number of possibilities for the location of vertices of $T$.
+Once the vertices of $T$ are fixed, there are a uniformly bounded number of possibilities for any given arc, with end points on these vertices, that can appear as an edge of $T$.
+This is because there are a uniformly bounded number of possibilities for the intersection pattern of the given arc with the complementary regions.
+Also, each region is either a polygon where there is a unique arc (up to homotopy) connecting any two edges (or a vertex to an edge) or an annulus neighborhood of a curve $\alpha \in \cS_0^c$ where there are two possibilities (edges of $T$ are simple and disjoint from curves in $\cS_0^c$).

 It remains to show, that for every $(q, \tau)$--regular triangulation $T_q$ on $(X,q)$ where $X \in U$, there is a set of simple closed curves $M_q$ so that $T_q$ and $M_q$ satisfy the above properties and then to bound the number of possibilities for the set $M_q$.